Wuzhen: Former residence of Mu Xin

 This house is located at 186 Caishenwan, Dongzha, where Muxin spent his childhood until the Second Sino-Japanese War.
 In 1950, Muxin's mother was obliged to donate this house to the local government, and it was later used as a standard and metric Fastener factory.
 In 1999, the local government renovated this house and returned it to Muxin.
 Muxin lived in it until he died in 2011.

 Mu Xin Art Museum

-Designed by a pupil of the famous Chinese architecture designer Ieoh Ming Pei in July 2011 and opened for tourist in November 2015, Mu Xin Art Museum is located in Xizha, Wuzhen.
+Mu Xin Art Museum was designed by a pupil of the famous Chinese architecture designer Ieoh Ming Pei in July 2011 and has been open to the public since November 2015.
+Mu Xin Art Museum is located in Xizha, Wuzhen.

 Fanglu Pavilion (Pavilion of Visits to Lu)

 The Fanglu Pavilion obtained its name from an accidental meeting between Lu Tong, the owner, and Lu Yu, the Patron Saint of Tea, during the Tang Dynasty (618-907).
 It is said that Lu Yu once mistakenly ate some poisonous leaves and was rescued by Lu Tong, who happened to collect tea leaves at that time.
 In return, Lu Yu taught Lu Tong knowledge of tea and tea-making skills, which resulted in the prosperity of Lu Tong's teahouse.
 At the suggestion of one guest, Lu Tong changed the establishment's name to the Pavilion of Visits to Lu, in memory of this respected scholar.
 Located to the south of Ying Bridge and backing onto the city river, the teahouse enjoys a broad view of Guanqian Street.